 The only EPA assessed water source in the Antelope Creek watershed is in Good condition.
 This is Antelope Creek itself.

 Whether a water source is in Impaired or Good condition refers to the quality of these uses:

 See below for what you can do to improve Rocklin’s water.

-- Use Berkey filters with activated carbon to filter out 8 of the 11 contaminants in your drinking water.
+- Use Berkey filters with activated carbon to filter out at least 70% of contaminants in your drinking water.
 (Berkey Light and Travel Berkey are the only types available in California.)

-- To filter out 9 of the 11 contaminants, consider a Reverse Osmosis water filtration system for your whole house.
+- To filter out 16 of the 19 contaminants (84%), consider a Reverse Osmosis whole house water filtration system for your whole house.